CMOS IMAGE SENSOR

 SECURITY CAMERAS FEATURES - IMAGE SENSOR

-When a video camera is manufacturing, two leading technologies can be used for the image sensor: CCD (Charged Coupled Device) and CMOS (Complementary Metal-Oxide Sensor).
-CCD and CMOS image sensors are two different technologies for capturing images digitally.
+When a video camera is manufacturing, it can use two leading technology for the image sensor: CCD (Charged Coupled Device) and CMOS (Complementary Metal-Oxide Sensor).
+CCD vs CMOS sensor image quality is two different technologies for capturing images digitally.
 Both types of imagers convert light into electric charge and process it into electronic signals.
 While CCD and CMOS sensors are often seeing as rivals, each has unique strengths and weaknesses that make it appropriate for different security camera applications.

 CCD IMAGE SENSOR - SECURITY CAMERAS